 BHWI continued to work on SGBV prevention, identification, and response in the Delijaš AC, the Immigration Centre, the Ušivak TRC, House of All, and the Salakovac RRC, including through individual counselling, family counselling, and counselling focused on self-protection in camp and migration contexts.
 BHWI also provide workshops and training sessions.
-For example, in the Salakovac RRC in July, sessions were held on stereotypes and gender roles.

 A limited number of spaces in specialized accommodation facilities are available for people identified as extremely vulnerable, including UASC and victims of SGBV, through the IFS-EMMAUS Centre for Children and Youth at Duje and with ŽsU.
-In July, Protection teams continued to identify and refer particularly vulnerable individuals to ŽsU for safe accommodation, where they also receive counselling and psychosocial support, in collaboration with DRC who continued to provide GBV case management (with regular follow-up on nine cases) as well as mental health and psychosocial support case management (30 cases in total).
-Over the month, a total of 23 new individuals were referred to protective shelter (welcome packages are provided and refill packages are available thereafter).
-Over the month, the shelter accommodated 37 individuals, including 17 children, from 18 families for a total of 383 nights.
+In August, Protection teams continued to identify and refer particularly vulnerable individuals to ŽsU for safe accommodation, where they also receive counselling and psychosocial support, in collaboration with DRC who continued to provide GBV case management as well as mental health and psychosocial support case management.
+Over the month, the shelter accommodated 66 individuals, including 26 children, from 27 families for a total of 376 nights.